 Arthritis; what can physiotherapy do for you?

-Arthritis is a common condition causing pain, stiffness and inflammation in joints.
+Arthritis is a common condition causing nerve pain, stiffness and inflammation in joints.
 There are around 10 million people with arthritis in the UK, from children to older adults, each affected in a unique way.
 Equally, arthritis might not just affect the person with it but also their family, friends and carers.
 There is one thing for sure; arthritis should not stop you doing the things you enjoy.
-Physiotherapy plays an important role in the effective management of arthritis.
-It is our job to assess everybody as an individual and offer the most appropriate treatment based on their needs.
+If you go to this web-site you will learn how physiotherapy plays an important role in the effective management of arthritis.
+It is our job to assess everybody as an individual and offer the most appropriate treatment, such as the Robotic Assisted Knee Surgery, based on their needs.
 There are over 200 types of arthritis but the two most common types are osteoarthritis and rheumatoid arthritis (RA).

 This is a degenerative condition that normally affects people over the age of 50 but can also affect younger people as a result of injury or condition affecting the joints.
 There are guidelines on ChiroEco.com advising people with this type of arthritis about their condition and how to treat it.
 They explain how the smooth cartilage that lines the joint thins and roughens, the bone thickens and the tissues in the joint become more active.
 Consequently, the joint doesn’t move as smoothly as it should.
 Bony spurs called osteophytes can form and the inner layer of the joint capsule called the synovium can thicken and make extra fluid, hence the reason you may have swelling.
 The capsule and ligaments also thicken in its attempt to make the joint more stable.
 When OA is severe, the cartilage can thin to a level where your bones rub together and wear away.
 This can change the shape of your joints and push the bones out of their normal position.
 This can then affect other parts of the body.